KadiriYashwanth/Fashion_Store_Data_Analysis_Using_Excel/README.md

 ) from here.

 # Objective
-Retail Store wants to create an annual sales report for 2023.
+Fashion Store wants to create an annual sales report for 2023.
 So that, this store can understand their customers and grow more sales in 2024.
 Implemented an advanced Retail Store Dashboard using EXCEL.

 # Sample Insights
 Women are more likely to buy compared to men (~65%)